Helpico/Helpico/README.md

 - Completed full-time studies at Kyiv State Linguistic University, earning qualifications as a teacher of English and Ukrainian languages.
 - Pursued a doctoral degree at M.P.
 Drahomanov National Pedagogical University from 2001 to 2005, specializing in linguistics.
 - Undertook professional training at Harvard University, USA (Boston) in 2004, receiving a scholarship as head of educational project.
-- Completed full-time studies at the National Academy of Public Administration under the President of Ukraine in 2008, obtaining a master's degree in public administration.
+- Completed full-time studies at the National Academy of Public Administration in 2008, obtaining a master's degree in public administration.
-- Attended entrepreneurship courses at the Obolon Employment Center in 2016, along with participating in training sessions by "Gurt" on establishing a business and digital marketing courses by "Projector".
-- Recently won a grant to take the professional course for DevOps and Kubernetes at Prometheus to manage my web-application on a virtual private server.
+- Became winner of the European Union's "Science2Business" program meant for best researcher of Ukraine, whose ideas found best to be commercialized.

 ## Skills